 PCI-DSS Compliant Level 1 Service Provider

 From an information security perspective, Pushpay itself is a fully PCI-DSS Compliant Level 1 Service Provider, in addition to working with PCI-certified partners.
-This is the highest certification available, which means that Pushpay complies with the PCI Data Security Standard (PCI-DSS).
+This means Pushpay meets the highest level of security standards for the payment card industry.
 The PCI-DSS is a security standard created by credit card companies (like Visa, Mastercard, etc.) based on their experiences fighting off numerous security threats while securing their customer’s data.
 As a PCI-compliant service provider, Pushpay’s software development standards, infrastructure, and organization are audited annually by a certified external party.

 Third-Party Penetration Testing

 In addition to our PCI audit, we hire an independent third-party firm to perform manual penetration testing of our applications as part of Pushpay’s commitment to ensuring the data we store remains secure on the Internet.
 Manual penetration testing is a more in-depth process than automated testing and vulnerability scanning.
 It involves hiring an external firm utilizing security experts to perform testing on our application, infrastructure and networks.

 Pushpay hosts our infrastructure with Amazon Web Services (AWS).
 AWS maintains multiple certifications for its data centers, including PCI-DSS Level 1, ISO 27001, and SOC2 (view the AWS Cloud Security page for more information on their security controls and certifications).

 Disaster Recovery Procedures